-If you’re granted three wishes by a magical genie, we’re sure you’d use all three on ensuring that your website gets a higher ranking in 2018.
+If you’re granted three wishes by a magical genie, we’re sure you’d use all three on ensuring that your website gets a higher ranking.
 After all, in a world where close to 95% of web traffic goes only to the first page of Google, you can’t afford to slip back.

 Enter Google Analytics- your saviour.
 Google Analytics generates an enormous amount of data- a veritable treasure trove if you’re willing to spend the time to mine insights from the same.
 Be aware- this is a process that will take a while for you to implement, but the results will definitely be worth the effort (remember- Rome was not built in a day).

 So, here’s the need for the hour.
 The most comprehensive guide of all the things you didn’t know about Google Analytics, how to use Google Analytics, and how you can action it to improve your website.

 1. Get the Google Analytics report emailed to you

 One of the most common complaints we hear about how to use Google Analytics is how complicated and time consuming it can be.
 However, there is a simple trick that can free up a lot of your time, and make sure you don’t break your head trying to physically mine through Google Analytics every day.
 Google Analytics allows you to get an email with snippets of all your top reports (so you have a quick way of analysing data that is relevant to you).
 Here’s how you can set up email reports: